-While the division investigates all things pertaining to fringe science–we’re talking transhumanist experiments and possible collisons of parallel universes the show builds excitement.
+While the division investigates all things pertaining to fringe science–we’re talking transhumanist experiments and possible collisions of parallel universes the show builds excitement.
 Take Fringe: Season Three where the team, with the exception of Olivia, escapes from the parallel universe.
-Olivia is trapped in the other world and replace in our world by who double.
+Olivia is trapped in the other world and replaced in our world by who double.
 It heats up when her double takes Peter and Olivia’s relationship to a whole new level.
-But it doesn’t end there, Olivia escapes the parallel universe, bonds of trust unravel and a more bizarre and frightening phenomena occurs as secrets are revealed, but will they destroy the universe?
+But it doesn’t end there, Olivia escapes the parallel universe, bonds of trust unravel and more bizarre and frightening phenomena occur as secrets are revealed, but will they destroy the universe?

 If a version of you existed in an alternate universe, what would you do?